 2012 Honda CR-V Review

-The 2012 Honda CR-V’s main goal is to be an excellent family vehicle and reviewers say that's exactly what it is.
+The 2012 Honda CR-V’s main goal is to be an excellent family vehicle and test drivers say that's exactly what it is.

 The Honda CR-V is completely redesigned for 2012.
 It has more standard features, better fuel economy ratings, an updated powertrain and better storage than before.
-Test drivers think these tweaks make the CR-V an even more competitive crossover SUV.
+Reviewers think these tweaks make the CR-V an even more competitive crossover SUV.

 Among the list of interior updates are a standard USB port, rearview camera, Pandora Internet radio interface, Bluetooth and voice text messaging, which is an impressive list for this class, and should help families who are constantly on the go.
 However, despite these updates, reviewers are still distracted by the CR-V’s optional navigation system.
 It’s the one thing they ding nearly every Honda model for, calling it outdated and confusing.
 It's one option on the CR-V that you may want to skip.

 Test drivers also add the CR-V’s engine and transmission to the list of adjustments they wish Honda had made.
 Despite a few tweaks, the engine is the same one available last year, and reviewers wish for an optional V6 or turbocharged engine to remedy the CR-V’s slow passing abilities.
 They also crave a six-speed automatic transmission, which would spice up performance a bit, but only a five-speed is available.